 This specific piece of artwork comes from a private collection and has been certified by Modigliani’s daughter, Jeanne, in 1970.
+A certificate of authenticity from Maître Olivier Marquis, auctioneer, dated Mars 5, 2020 will be provided to the purchaser.

 With signature 'Modigliani' (on the back of the neck); numbered and stamped with the foundry mark 'MJ2 (exemplary Jeanne Modigliani) C.Valsuani Cire Perdue' (on the right side of the neck).